 - Correct sun damage (sun spots)

-Candidates for a Chemical Peel
+Candidates for a Chemical Peel In Southern New England

 Chemical peels represent a valuable treatment to ward off and correct the signs of aging.
 However, this therapy is not appropriate for everyone.
 Two characteristics that we need to consider when choosing a chemical peel is skin tone and skin condition.

-The description of a peel as “light,” “medium,” or “deep” refers to the number of layers of tissue that the treatment affects.
+The description of a peel as “light,” “medium,” or “deep” refers to the number of layers of tissue that the treatment effects.
 The lightest peels can successfully treat most skin tones.
 This is because the light peel only affects the very uppermost layer of skin cells.
 Medium peels may be a better fit for individuals with fairer skin and lighter hair.
 Deep peels, which we do not perform in our practice, remove multiple layers of skin and are generally not as suitable for darker skin tones.

 Chemical peels interact with the skin, as do certain habits and conditions.
 Individuals who are considering a chemical peel should tell their provider if they experience recurrent cold sores or take medication of any kind.
 Active acne, infection, or inflammation caused by a chronic skin condition may present increased risks from chemical peel treatment.
 Postponing treatment until skin is calmer and less reactive reduces the risk of heightened redness and excessive peeling.